Binary Optimization Problems

 Maximum Cut (MAXCUT) function implementation for optimization problems.

-The MAXCUT function is used for testing optimization algorithms, particularly those involving maximum cut problems.
+The MAXCUT function evaluates the fitness of a binary partition of nodes based on edge weights.
+It is used to test optimization algorithms, particularly for maximum cut problems.

 f(x: list) float[source]

-Calculates the MAXCUT function value for a given list of variables.
+Calculates the MAXCUT function value for a given list of binary variables.

 f(x: list) float[source]

-Calculate the MAXCUT function value for a given list of variables.
+Calculate the MAXCUT function value for a given list of binary variables.

 Parameters: